maitlandmarshall/MIFCore/README.md

 NOTE: `IRecurringJobFactory & RecurringJobFactory are now obsolete in MIFCore.Hangfire v1.1.0`

 The `Hangfire.IRecurringJobManager` interface should be used when registering your recurring jobs in MIFCore.
-When a new job is registered, the `IRecurringJobManager` will check for any CRON overrides specifies in the `settings.json` and create or update your job in Hangfire.
+When a new job is registered, the `IRecurringJobManager` will check for any CRON overrides specified in the `settings.json` and create or update your job in Hangfire.

 ```csharp
 recurringJobManager.CreateRecurringJob<MyRecurringJob>("MyJobName", y => y.RunMyJob(), Cron.Daily());